 Many compensation arrangements are specifically adopted for the purpose of creating incentives for the directors, officers and employees who participate in such arrangements to improve their performance.
-Such arrangements are specifically intended to align the economic, financial or pecuniary interests of the recipient with the economic, financial or pecuniary interests of the employer.
+Such arrangements are specifically intended to align the economic or financial interests of the recipient with the economic or financial interests of the employer.
 In many cases, such arrangements would likely satisfy the economic exposure test contained in section 2.1 of the Instrument.